vuestorefront/mage2vuestorefront/README.md

 Here You can find some frequently asked questions answered:

-### I've been playing with VSF for quite a while now and now I see that my catalog rule (-20% on all products) is not applied in one shop.
+### I've been playing with Alokai for quite a while now and now I see that my catalog rule (-20% on all products) is not applied in one shop.

 Please make sure that You've got the `config.synchronizeCatalogSpecialPrices` (env: `PRODUCTS_SPECIAL_PRICES`) and `config.renderCatalogRegularPrices` (env: `PRODUCTS_RENDER_PRICES`) set to `true` (default is `false`).
 Otherwise only the catalog prices will be synced (without dynamic pricing rules applied).
-You can also use the Vue Storefront [dynamic-pricing option](https://divanteltd.github.io/vue-storefront/guide/integrations/direct-prices-sync.html) for the same purpose.
+You can also use the Alokai [dynamic-pricing option](https://divanteltd.github.io/vue-storefront/guide/integrations/direct-prices-sync.html) for the same purpose.

 ## Advanced usage